ReynardtDeminey/react30-30/content/posts/let-s-make-our-form-look-pretty.md

     </body>

 Once done we can go the the css file and style our heading.
 Firstly, we need some space above the heading, so we add this line to the styling of our container.
+We also add a line to add space at the bottom of the container.

     #container {
         width: 30%;